-Just hours after the Supreme Court's decision in Janus v.
-AFSCME, which undermined public-sector workers in their fight for decent pay and fair workplaces, Democrats responded by introducing the Public Service Freedom to Negotiate Act.
+On the one-year anniversary of the Supreme Court's decision in Janus v.
+AFSCME, which undermined public-sector workers in their fight for decent pay and fair workplaces, Democrats are reintroducing the Public Service Freedom to Negotiate Act.

 The Public Service Freedom to Negotiate guarantees that every public service employee in every state has the freedom to stand together and negotiate for fair wages and working conditions.